 Here’s another helpful tip to aid you with loop knots!
 A guide on how to tie a dropper loop – the quickest and easiest way, too!

-So if you want to know the secret of the dropper loop tying technique, by all means, read on and enjoy!
-Make sure to keep practicing, and I assure you, it’s not that hard to do!
+So if you want to know the secret of the dropper loop-tying technique, by all means, read on and enjoy!
+Make sure to keep practicing; I assure you, it’s not hard to do!

 I am a bit meticulous when it comes to length, so I’m using my measuring tape to get just the right amount of space in between my loops.
 It’s great to try to have an equal amount in between the knots.